mriotdev/DockerHomebridgeSamsungAircon/README.md

 Docker-compose to let host shares the port and config folder with the container.

-Systemd services file for docker-compose in utility folder.
+Systemd services file for docker-compose in utility folder - thanks to https://gist.github.com/Luzifer/7c54c8b0b61da450d10258f0abd3c917.